guilhermehsvalle/rbasename/README.md

 # rbasename

-Was inspired in [GNU coreutils](https://github.com/coreutils/coreutils) `basename` program.
+It was inspired in [GNU coreutils](https://github.com/coreutils/coreutils) `basename` program.

-The purpose of this project is learn about rust.
+The purpose of this project is to learn about rust.

 rbasename strip directories from filename and trailing suffix if specified.